kjolley/BIGSdb_documentation/dbase_setup.rst

     of the group followed by a colon (:) followed by a comma-separated list of fields to group, e.g. identifiers:id,strain,other_name.

+* GenomeComparator

+  * Enable Genome Comparator plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the Genome Comparator plugin can be disabled by setting this attribute to 'no'.

 * genome_comparator_limit

   * Overrides the isolate number limit for the Genome Comparator plugin.